-As with any opioid, you won’t be able to use it a birth pool (Corfe, 2017).
+As with any opioid, hospitals won't support its use at the same time as a birth pool (Corfe, 2017).

 Would I need any extra procedures with remifentanil?

-The baby’s heartbeat may be monitored continuously with cardiotocography (CTG/electronic foetal monitoring) (OAA, 2016).
+Your baby’s heartbeat may be monitored continuously (OAA, 2016).
 Your oxygen levels will be monitored via a clip on your finger and you might need extra oxygen (OAA, 2016).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 We also offer antenatal courses which are a great way to find out more about pregnancy and life with a new baby.